-Experience: Investment experience on a market value basis for the year ended June 30, 2015 was unfavorable with a market rate of return of 3.44% (versus the expected return of 7%).
-On a funding value basis, investment gains as of June 30, 2015 totaled \$2.2 million.
-Overall experience from 2014-2015 was close to expected.
+Experience: Investment experience on a market value basis for the year ended June 30, 2017 was favorable with a market rate of return of 8.78% (versus the expected return of 6.75%).
+On a funding value basis, investment gains as of June 30, 2017 totaled \$776.1 thousand.
+Overall experience from 2016-2017 was lower than expected.

 Expected Computed Contribution Rates in Future Years: The method used to derive valuation assets will, over the long-term, produce rates of return equal to those measured on a pure market value basis.
-This means that over the long-term, total employer contributions are not expected to be impacted by the method used to derive valuation assets.
-This relationship does not hold over the short-term; valuation assets may drop to 80% of market value or go up to 120% of market value.
-Valuation assets are now approximately \$2.1 million lower than the market value due to unrecognized investment gains.
-Recognition of these gains over the next several years is expected to put downward pressure on employer contribution rates.
+This means that over the long term, total employer contributions are not expected to be impacted by the method used to derive valuation assets.
+This relationship does not hold over the short term; valuation assets may drop to 80% of market value or go up to 120% of market value.
+Valuation assets are now approximately \$1.7 million higher than the market value with \$1.7 million of investment losses still to be recognized.
+Recognition of these losses over the next several years is expected to put upward pressure on employer contribution rates.